 More often than not the ones I bought were filled with dulce de leche, or milk fudge, but at least once I found one filled with coconut and milk fudge, it totally blew my mind.

 Preparing them turned out easier than I originally imagined, and best of all, you can get more than a dozen from the ingredients listed.
 So how about you wrap them in some pretty film, tie a pretty ribbon and go spreading some sweetness and love amongst friends and co-workers?

 I will be the first to tell you that making hard caramel is more difficult that it seems, hence my suggestion of using a thermometer.
 If you have some experience you will almost certainly be able to eyeball it, otherwise use a thermometer as you will have a hard time getting it right the first time.

 You must also have to be careful, caramel gets very hot, and if you spill any on yourself you’ll probably get badly burned.
 The same goes for the fudge.
 This might be a kids’ favorite, but kids have no business in the kitchen while you’re making them.

 Having said that, I had a lot of fun making these, and so should you.
 And kids can help you wrap them.
 Little fingers come handy when you need to tie those tiny bows.

-- Oil spray, or 1 teaspoon of oil
+- Oil spray, or 1 tablespoon of vegetable oil (corn, or canola)

 - 2 cups of dry coconut flakes